Bug report #8646

-#9 Updated by Chris Crook over 5 years ago
+#9 Updated by Chris Crook almost 6 years ago

 The underlying issue relates to python subclasses of C++ classes.
 When the python object is saved in C++ code (eg in a registry), it loses the python bindings to methods that are over-ridden in the python class- they are not used when the object is called from C++, and instead the C++ base class implementations of the methods are used.

 This means that python implementations of C++ base classes (renderers, custom layers, etc) will generally not work.

-#15 Updated by Giovanni Manghi about 1 year ago
+#15 Updated by Giovanni Manghi over 1 year ago